 10. The Goose Fair’s literary connection

 The annual Nottingham Goose Fair is one of the UK’s largest travelling funfairs and attracts near 500,00 visitors every year.
 It was once a livestock and trade event, and earned its unusual name from the thousands of geese from Lincoln that would be driven over for sale.
 One notable visitor was poet and writer D.H.
 Lawrence, born in Nottinghamshire, who would travel from London every year to attend the event.
 He also wrote a short story titled ‘Goose Fair’ published in 1914.

 11. The arboretum

 If you’re looking for some calming green space, Nottingham Arboretum stands as the city’s oldest public park having been established in 1852.
 Less than a 10-minute walk from your Nottingham Trent University accommodation, it’s home to a collection of over 800 trees and – one for the botanist buffs – some even date back to the original 19th century planting.

 Just a stone’s throw away from Nottingham Trent University and the hustle and bustle of the centre you will find Clarendon Street by Prima Vidae.
 With a variety of self-contained studio types and a host of fantastic features, accessible to all Clarendon Residents at Nova by Prima Vidae located just around the corner, including a 24/7 private fitness suite, a fully equipped study room that provides a learning environment and an exclusive communal space with a pool table you will sure enjoy your University years with comfort.

 Residents at Clarendon Street will also be welcomed to a vibrant community and have access to a full schedule of virtual and social events.
-This is first class student living.
-Redefined.

 In space, a nova describes when a star shines brightest.
 At Nova, Collegiate have crafted the perfect Nottingham student accommodation to allow its residents to shine the brightest.